onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 - Reinventing governance and adding market discipline
 - Solving alignment for people
 - Final major evolutionary transition
-- Atick around if you want to be early in the final battle between good and evil
+- Stick around if you want to be early in the final battle between good and evil
 - Digital id can go horribly/terribly wrong & orwellian or incredibly right
 - The most flexible and scalable architecture for the evolution of culture and incentives read my lips: NO LIMITS, NADA